TubaJordan/Meet-App/README.md

 - **Given** the user has not selected a city;
 - **When** the user wants to compare events between cities;
 - **Then** they should be able to access a chart with the number of upcoming events in each city.

+## Using Serverless Technology

+The meet app incorporates serverless functions to enable app scalability, user authentication, event recommendations, real-time data visualization, and event notifications.
+The app is able to effectively manage the backend processes and deliver a personalized user experience thanks to this serverless technology.